babashka/sci/doc/fork-state-audit.md

 167--171 ms (roughly 13 percent).
 These ratios are local diagnostics, not a cross-machine performance claim.

+Fork copying uses the registry's logical `:next-slot` bound rather than the backing array's exponential-growth capacity.
+In alternating powersave-profile runs with 16,385 logical slots in a 32,768-cell source array, 101-fork medians were 1.91 ms versus 2.46--2.83 ms before right-sizing (about 22--32 percent faster).
+The benefit approaches zero when capacity is already tightly packed;
+it adds no read or mutation indirection.

 ### Delay

 Represent a delay as a handle to a world-local state machine: